• Skip to primary navigation

 These almond flour banana muffins only call for basic baking ingredients.
 You need almond flour, maple syrup, eggs, pumpkin puree, and a few others.
 Trust me when I say that these muffins are the BEST healthy pumpkin muffins you'll ever eat.
 Here is a list of everything you need with substitution suggestions so you are prepared:

 • Almond Flour: Use super-fine almond flour (not almond meal) for these muffins.
-It makes these healthy pumpkin muffins low carb, gluten free, and healthy.
+It makes these healthy pumpkin muffins low-carb, gluten-free, and healthy.
+Don't substitute the almond flour.

 • Baking Soda: To help these muffins rise.
 Baking soda is not the same as baking powder.